European music festivals: the best of 2019

-Created in 2006 Hellfest Open Air festival has become the biggest rock music festival in Europe.
+Created in 2006 Hellfest Open Air festival has become one of the biggest and most popular French festivals – as well as one of the best rock festivals in Europe.
 The festival lasts three days and welcomes more than 150 000 festival-goers every year.
 Hellfest takes place annually in Clisson in France, and loads of international artists have already performed on the main stage at the festival – including Iron Maiden, Motorhead, Aerosmith, Linkin Park and Kiss.
 If you want to experience a different type of festival – or if you’re a heavy metal music fan – then Hellfest is the place for you!

 Dates: 21-22-23 June

 If you’re looking for something that’s far away from your main music festivals, Boom festival in Eastern Portugal might be what you’re after.
 Taking place once every two years, Boom festival is officially listed as a “transformational festival”, focussing on the transformation of a person – and of wider society – towards sustainability.

 Apparently, this means that – alongside the 5 stages showing the best in psychedelic and trance music – this festival also boasts art exhibitions, street theatre, fire performances and many meditation areas.
 It also has a strong emphasis on the festival being environmentally friendly – which keeps the local habitat happy as well as the festival-goers.
 Boom Festival has been compared to Burning Man in Nevada – what’s certain is that it’s quite far from your standard music festival.
 So if you fancy trying something different to any festival you’ve tried before, Boom is the festival for you!